JasonMa1811/malaysia-economic-indicators/README.md

 docker compose down          # stop everything docker compose down -v       # stop and wipe all data (fresh start)
 ```

+> **Windows/WSL2 users:** Docker Desktop runs everything inside a WSL2 Linux VM, which can hold onto several GB of RAM even after `docker compose down`.
+To fully release it: `wsl --shutdown` (this also closes any open WSL terminals — reopen them after).
+To cap how much RAM Docker's allowed to use in the first place instead of shutting it down each time, add a `.wslconfig` file in your Windows user folder — see the [WSL2 settings docs](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#wslconfig).

 ## 📦 Data Sources
 - Fuel Prices: https://data.gov.my/data-catalogue/fuelprice